absurdmoe/shoebill/README.md

 * To install run the following command:
 	* npm install shoebilljs -g
 * To setup your project run the following command:
-	* shoebill start <entrypointfile.js> // this is whatever file you want as your entry point; the file that you will run node <file.js>
+	* shoebill start <entrypointfile.js> <root folder absolute path>// this is whatever file you want as your entry point; the file that you will run node <file.js>
 	* this will create the model/user.model.js, config/displayroutes.js, routes/localuser.routes.js, public/shoebill.css, <entrypointfile.js>, and routes/user.routes.js files
 	* please be aware that by running shoebill start you will overwrite any existing files by the above names